adloky/smalls/english/all-dorothys-adventures-in-oz.md

 The little dog pranced briskly along for some distance; when he turned around and looked at his mistress questioningly.
 Toto wagged his tail, and sneezed, and shook his ears, and trotted back.
 Then he sat down.
 Dorothy sat down, too, very thoughtful.

-" Will your family worry?" asked the shaggy man.
+"Will your family worry?" asked the shaggy man.

 "I suppose so," answered Dorothy, with a sigh.

 "Don’t be afraid," said the shaggy man.
-"Good little girls **never come to any harm**1.
+"Good little girls **never come to any harm** (никогда не попадают в беду).
 I’m good, too; so nothing ever hurts me."

 Dorothy looked at him curiously.
-His clothes were shaggy, his boots were shaggy and full of holes, and his hair
+His clothes were shaggy, his boots were shaggy and full of holes, and his hair and whiskers were shaggy.

-1 **never come to any harm** — никогда не попадают в беду

-and whiskers were shaggy.
 But his smile was sweet and his eyes were kind.

 "Why didn’t you want to go to Butterfield?" she asked.

 "Because a man lives there who owes me fifteen cents.
 If I go to Butterfield and he sees me he will give me the money.
 I don’t want money, my dear."

 "Why not?" she inquired.